The New York Ripper: Production

+Development and writing

 Producer Fabrizio De Angelis was not content with the script provided by Gianfranco Clerici and Vincenzo Mannino and had Dardano Sacchetti rewrite the script.
 According to Sacchetti, De Angelis claimed the film to be modelled after The Hunger (1983), which is impossible as the film came out after Fulci's film was completed.
 Sacchetti stated that the film had initially involved a murderer suffering from progeria, that it was "a meditation on old age and human decadence.
 Fulci didn't understand it", and that Sacchetti had to re-do "the script in five days, not working on the structure or plot but on the situations, that is, the death scenes and the giallo mechanisms."
 Sacchetti added that much of the film's sexual content came from Fulci, claiming that Fulci "nurtures a profound sadism towards women."

+Clerici and Mannino later retooled their original concept into the film Phantom of Death.

+Casting

+Among the cast was English actor Jack Hedley, who was cast after filming had already commenced.
+Even though he spoke all his lines in English, Hedley's voice was dubbed by Edward Mannix, because the filmmakers were unhappy with his American accent.

+Zora Kerova, who played Eva in the film, spoke positively about working with Fulci and stated that it took a while for Fulci to warm up to her.
+When asked what she thought of the film, she stated she "didn't like The New York Ripper at all."

+Filming

+The New York Ripper was shot in eight weeks from late August to October 1981 under the working title of Lo squartatore (lit.
+"The Ripper").
+It was shot on location in New York, with interiors filmed at INCIR De Paolis Studios in Rome.
+Filming locations included the Staten Island Ferry, Columbia University, Times Square, and Memorial Sloan Kettering Cancer Center.

 Prior to the release of the film, Fulci discussed the production, describing it as "much less horror than my previous films, no zombies, but a human killer working in the dark."
 Fulci described the film as a tribute to Alfred Hitchcock, billing it as "Hitchcock Revisited, a fantastic film with a plot, violence and sexuality."

-The New York Ripper was shot in eight weeks from late August to October 1981 under the working title of Lo squartatore.
-It was shot on location in New York with interiors filmed in Rome.
-Among the cast was Jack Hedley, who was cast after filming had commenced.
-Zora Kerova, who played Eva in the film, spoke positively about working with Fulci and stated that it took a while for Fulci to warm up to her.
-When asked what she thought of the film, she stated she "didn't like The New York Ripper at all."